 Students must write their assignments in their own words.
 Whenever students take an idea from another author, they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing.
 It is also a scholastic offence to submit the same work for credit in more than one course.
 Plagiarism is a major scholastic offence.
-Click on this link for more details.
+Please visit Western Libraries to read about What is Plagiarism?